20 Things to do in Banff in Winter for Non-Skiers

 Drive the Icefields Parkway

-See the Lakes Before they Freeze, but when the mountains are snow-capped
+See the lakes before they freeze, but when the mountains are snow-capped

 Wildlife Spotting

 This one shouldn’t be too hard when visiting in the winter.
 Elk and other four-legged friends roam around the town everywhere.
-They are the park’s best residents and a reminder of who run the beautiful landscape.
-They often roam in large herds, so if you see one, you’ll likely soon see 50 more.
+They are the park’s best residents and a reminder of who runs the beautiful landscape.
+They often roam in large herds, so if you see one, you’ll likely soon see 20 more.
 Please stay at a safe distance away from the elk; they are wild and can get aggressive if you get too close.
 The general rule of thumb is that if you make an animal move or reroute, you are way too close.

 Drive the Bow Valley Parkway